Xhy-5000/database_project/README.md

 Database_project
 ====
 A student manage system base on django and mysql.
+This project is done by five students in CUHKSZ.
 ## Installation

 Python and Django need to be installed